 To pass this check the [Temperature Range] keyword must be present.
-The keyword needs some explanation because "minimum (min)" corresponds to a slow, weak driver and "maximum (max)" corresponds to a fast, strong driver.
+The keyword needs some explanation because "Minimum" corresponds to a slow, weak driver and "Maximum" corresponds to a fast, strong driver.
 Slow and fast, in relation to temperature, depends on the process technology being described.